CYGcolombia/Library-Wordpress/wp-content/plugins/tutor/readme.txt

 Fix: When strict mode is on, it was showing Wrong Alert Text
 Fix: The Empty Data Alert Message on the Course Analytics page was not translatable
 Fix: The "Assignment Submitted" date-time was showing as per GMT but not Site's Time on the Assignment Details page of WP Admin
-Fix: See More users were able to see all the plans when Paid Membership Pro is Enable
+Fix: Enrolled users were able to see all the plans when Paid Membership Pro is Enable
 Fix: Course Content Access option for Admin and Instructor was not working with Paid Membership Pro
 Fix: Other roles except Admin (like Editor) were not being able to access WP Admin when Hide Admin Bar is enabled
 Fix: Copied Course Assignments were not deletable from the Assignments page on the Front-site